gustavoh430/loginproject/README.md

 ![Header](https://github.com/gustavoh430/loginproject/blob/main/ServiceLayer.drawio.png)

 This is a registration and login system using JWT to authenticate.
-It has got one service layer that includes all operations available, that are: Sign in, Sign up, User Information and User Role Setting up resource.
+It has got one Controller layer that includes all operations available, that are: Sign in, Sign up, User Information and User Role Setting up resource.
+There will be a service layer which will orchestrate all service callings between the controllers and the database repository.
+Of course, I could just call the repository directly through the Controller, but I thought it would be most suitable, for this case, to create an intermediate class.
+This class is responsible for containing all businesses rules.

 ### Sign Up Endpoint